How to Test Your PH Level Without Strips

 If your well water has a low pH value, your best bet is an acid neutralizer.
 Many types of water neutralization systems are available on the market to suit your needs.

-A typical acid neutralizer uses an alkaline material like calcite, calcite-blend, or soda ash to add an estimated 30–100 PPM of hardness, depending on your requirements.
-These point-of-entry systems contain a calcium and magnesium media bed that dissolves as acidic water flows through it.
-If you have a large household, you’d need a bigger neutralizer and vice versa.
+A typical acid neutralizer uses an alkaline material like calcite, calcite-blend, or soda ash to increase the pH of water.
+If you have a large household, you’ll need a bigger neutralizer and vice versa.

-Soda ash chemical injection systems are preferred when the water is way too acidic—say less than 5.
-Using a calcite neutralizer in such a case might increase the water hardness to the point that you might need a water softener to lower the pH.
+Soda ash chemical injection systems are preferred when the water is way too acidic — say less than 5.
+Using a calcite neutralizer in such a case might increase the water hardness to the point that you need a water softener to lower the pH.

 Water ionizers